Hamiltonicity in random directed graphs is born resilient: Introduction

 The general study of resilience in random graphs, initiated by Sudakov and Vu~\cite{SV08} in 2008, has developed into an active area of research (see, for example,~\cite{restree,benres,FK08,pancy,LS12,SV08} and the survey~\cite{sudsurvey}).
 We study the resilience of a graph $G$ with respect to some property $\mathcal{P}$ using the following definition. \begin{defn} A graph $G$ is \emph{$\alpha$-resilient with respect to the property $\mathcal{P}$} if, for any $H\subset G$ with $d_H(v)\leq \alpha d_G(v)$ for each $v\in V(G)$, $G-H$ has property $\mathcal{P}$. \end{defn}

 Note that Dirac's theorem is exactly that the complete graph on $n\geq 3$ vertices is $(1/2)$-resiliently Hamiltonian.
 A natural generalisation to random graphs is to ask how resiliently Hamiltonian a typical random graph is.
-This was the subject of series of results (see \cite{SV08,FK08,benres}), before, in a key breakthrough, Lee and Sudakov~\cite{LS12} showed that, if $p=\omega(\log n/n)$, then $G(n,p)$ is almost surely $(1/2-o(1))$-resiliently Hamiltonian.
-Here, the constant $1/2$ is best possible as such a random graph can typically be disconnected while removing only $(1/2+o(1))$ of the edges around any one vertex.
+This was the subject of series of results (see \cite{benres,FK08,SV08}), before, in a key breakthrough, Lee and Sudakov~\cite{LS12} showed that, if $p=\omega(\log n/n)$, then $G(n,p)$ is almost surely $(1/2-o(1))$-resiliently Hamiltonian.
+Here, the constant $1/2$ is best possible as such a random graph can typically be disconnected while removing only $1/2+o(1)$ of the edges around any one vertex.
 However, the bound on $p$ can be improved slightly, and the result made best-possible by considering the resilience of Hamiltonicity in the random graph process.
 Indeed, independently, the author~\cite{mehitres} and Nenadov, Steger and Truji\'c~\cite{nen17}, showed that in almost every $n$-vertex random graph process, each Hamiltonian graph is $(1/2-o(1))$-resiliently Hamiltonian.
 In this paper, we prove the corresponding result for the random \emph{directed} graph process.

 A Hamilton cycle in a directed graph (digraph) is a cycle through every vertex whose edges are oriented in the same direction around the cycle.
 The corresponding result to Dirac's theorem was shown by Ghouila-Houri~\cite{GHdir}, who proved that every digraph on $n\geq 3$ edges with minimum in- and out-degree at least $n/2$ contains a Hamilton cycle.
 The binomial random digraph $D(n,p)$ has $n$ vertices and each possible edge chosen independently at random with probability $p$.
+For each vertex pair $u,v$, $\vec{uv}$ and $\vec{vu}$ may appear in $D(n,p)$.
 The techniques for studying Hamiltonicity in $G(n,p)$ do not immediately translate to the directed case, but an elegant general coupling argument of McDiarmid~\cite{McD83} shows that, if $p=(\log n+\log\log n+\omega(1))/n$, then $D(n,p)$ is almost surely Hamiltonian.
 However, the natural local impediment to Hamiltonicity in $D(n,p)$ is that every vertex must have in- and out-degree at least $1$.
 This almost surely holds if $p=(\log n+\omega(1))/n$, and almost surely does not if $p=(\log n-\omega(1))/n$.

 Frieze~\cite{frieze88} showed that, if $p=(\log n+\omega(1))/n$, then $D(n,p)$ is almost surely Hamiltonian, and gave a corresponding result for the random digraph process.
 In the $n$-vertex random digraph process $D_0,D_1,\ldots,D_{n(n-1)}$, $D_0$ is the empty digraph on $n$ vertices, and each subsequent digraph in the sequence is obtained by the addition of a new directed edge uniformly at random.
 Frieze~\cite{frieze88} showed that, in almost every $n$-vertex random digraph process, every digraph with minimum in- and out-degree at least $1$ is Hamiltonian.